DeepakKapiswe/Hed-The_Haskell_Editor/ProgressReport.md

 now i have separated all the functions according to their group of functionality and made a modular model to start work and have focus only on current working problem this would help me for dealing with separate problems separately

+>> next work

+next I have to Implement separate section model for the UI like editor part , status part and Commandbar part and provide a mechanism so that user could change the focus to the desired tab and status bar should show always the current status like file name, current line number , cursor position.

 --------------------------------------------------------------------------------------------------------------------------------------------------